-In total 6 applications were received and assessed and 6 have been recommended for funding.
-The total amount requested from all 6 applications is £15,000.
-The allocated budget to Community Fridge/Cupboard Grants is £10,000, therefore it is proposed to award all 6 applications up to a maximum of £15,000 with the additional funding to be reallocated from the Warm Well Connected Programme.
+In total 6 applications were received and assessed and 6 had been recommended for funding.
+The total amount requested from all 6 applications was $\pounds 15,000$.
+The allocated budget to Community Fridge/Cupboard Grants was $\pounds 10,000$, therefore it was proposed to award all 6 applications up to a maximum of $\pounds 15,000$ with the additional funding to be reallocated from the Warm Well Connected Programme.

-This will result in an overall underspend of \$9,502 from this element of the Hardship Scheme programme and it is proposed that this is reallocated to another element of the programme.
+This would result in an overall underspend of \pounds 9,502 from this element of the Hardship Scheme programme and it is proposed that this is reallocated to another element of the programme.

-RECOMMENDATION: that the Hardship Scheme grant aid applications outlined at a total cost of £40,498.00 be approved, and that Officers reallocate the underspend to another element of the Hardship Scheme programme.
+Proposed by Councillor Ní Chonghaile Seconded by Councillor McGrann and agreed that the Hardship Scheme grant aid applications outlined at a total cost of $\pounds40,498.00$ be approved, and that Officers reallocate the underspend to another element of the Hardship Scheme programme.

-Prepared by: Amy Lynch, Tackling Deprivation Co-ordinator
+ACTION BY: Amy Lynch, Tackling Deprivation Co-ordinator